 The first image to come to mind is likely that of those with physical disabilities not being able to escape in time, but that is not the only reason.
 Those with hearing impairments were not able to hear the sirens and announcements that alerted the general population to flee.
 Only one television station – NHK, the national broadcast station – provided live closed captioning but many people were without power.
 Some with developmental disabilities and those struggling with mental illness panicked.

-Last year, Baribara – a TV show on NHK by and for those with disabilities – aired a report and shared some stories.
+A few years ago, Baribara – a TV show on NHK by and for those with disabilities – aired a report and shared some stories.
 As the show is only in Japanese and these stories are not often covered in foreign media, we felt it was important to share them with you.